HITS-MCM/MD-IFP/README.md

 ## 03.05.2020

 ## References:
-   D. B. Kokha, B. Doser, S. Richter, F. Ormersbach, X. Cheng , R.C.
+   1. IFP analysis of dissociation trajectories for 3 compounds of HSP90 implemented in __IFP_generation_examples_Analysis.ipynb__  is reported in  D. B. Kokha, B. Doser, S. Richter, F. Ormersbach, X. Cheng , R.C.
 Wade  "A Workflow for Exploring Ligand Dissociation from a Macromolecule: Efficient Random Acceleration Molecular Dynamics Simulation and Interaction Fingerprints Analysis of Ligand Trajectories" (2020) submitted to JCP  -

-   IFP analysis of dissociation trajectories for 3 compounds of HSP90 reported in this paper is implemented in __IFP_generation_examples_Analysis.ipynb__

 ###  Authors and Contributors: